 2. Said witness may be accompanied during an interview by a person of his or her own choice who is 18 years of age or older; provided that said companion shall not be a supervisor or administrator employed by his or her employer, unless requested by said witness and agreed to by the investigator; or is not otherwise involved or has an interest in the matter under investigation.
 Other than being present during the interview, said companion shall not participate in the actual conduct of the interview; and

-5.03: continued

 3. Said witness shall be informed of the existence of the complaint and the general nature of the allegations.
 Under no circumstances shall the identity of the reporter be disclosed.

 (d) the review and obtaining of copies of all documents which are not plainly irrelevant to the matter under investigation, from a mandated reporter or a mandated reporter's employer acting as custodian of the documents, and of which disclosure is required pursuant to M.G.L. c.
 19C, § 5(1) and 118 CMR;